Rachanastasia/base-css-2.0/README.md

 ## How to use

-Copy the first section into it's own file, globals.css.
-Import both this file and globals.css into project.
-Remove unused CSS.
+Add rachel.css and globals.css (and re-name rachel.css please) to project.
+Import to App.js or equivalent.
+Adjust styles as needed.